onehashai/onehash-connect/help/restrict-wildcard-mentions.md

 large streams (defined for this purpose as streams with more than 15 subscribers).

-Zulip allows anyone to use wildcard mentions in streams with at most 15 subscribers.
+OneHash Connect allows anyone to use wildcard mentions in streams with at most 15 subscribers.
 The default allows only organization administrators to use wildcard mentions in large streams.